Recommended by:

 Is VPN split tunneling secure?

 VPN split tunneling is as secure as the VPN app that provides it.
-So in the case of Surfshark, very secure.
+In the case of Surfshark, very secure.

 To set up split tunneling on the Surfshark app, do the following:

-1. Click on the cog wheel on the left-hand side menu to enter Settings
+1. Tap the Settings option on the left-hand side menu;

 2. Scroll down and click Bypasser